 - Reduce any acceleration in a controlled manner.

 - If your car is starting to spin, try to counteract it by turning the wheel in the other direction.
 This should be a last resort, as it may have no effect if your car is aquaplaning fully at high speed.

 As previously mentioned, having correctly-inflated tyres with the right amount of tread helps greatly with control in wet conditions.

 4. Check your wiper blades

-If you haven’t changed your wiper blades since you got your car, or you haven’t had a look at the rubber for at least a year, then give them a check.
+If you haven’t changed your wiper blades since you got your car, or you haven’t looked at the rubber for at least a year, give them a check.
 Wiper blades that are damaged or degraded won’t do as good a job of clearing your screen, which could obscure your vision.

 5. Consider a hydrophobic treatment

 For a truly innovative way of ensuring a clear windscreen on every journey, it might be worth considering our Duxback glass treatment.
 With the help of a specially formulated hydrophobic layer applied to your windscreen (or any other glass on your vehicle), water and wet grime won’t stick to the glass.
 This means that at speeds of over 40mph, water will simply blow off your screen, so you likely won’t need to use your wipers at all!

 You can book your Duxback treatment at your nearest Autocentre or our Halfords Mobile Experts can come to you at home or work – the choice is yours!

 For all your wet weather needs, join the Halfords Motoring Club today to access a range of amazing benefits and discounts that are designed to keep you moving, keep you safe and keep you saving in rain or shine.